Ontotext-AD/graphwise-styleguide/README.md

 the application.

 ### 1. Update in Figma
-- The UX developer updates the styleguide and design tokens in Figma.
+- A UX developer updates the styleguide and design tokens in Figma.

 ### 2. Publish Tokens
-- The UX developer publishes the updated tokens to this repository, or exports them as a file and provides them to the UI developers.
+- A UX developer publishes the updated tokens to this repository in the `dev` branch, or exports them as a file and provides them to the UI developers.

 ### 3. Update Tokens in Repo
-- The UI developer updates the tokens in the styleguide repository with the new version from Figma in case they were manually exported.
+- A UI developer updates the tokens in the styleguide repository with the new version from Figma in case they were manually exported from Token Studio in Figma.

 ### 4. Rebuild Stylesheet
-- The UI developer rebuilds the `variables.css` stylesheet using the new tokens by running
+- A UI developer generates the `dist/variables-dark.css` and `dist/variables-light.css` stylesheets by running
 ```bash
 npm run build
 ```

 ### 5. Publish New Package Version
-- The UI developer publishes a new version of the styleguide package to NPM, following semantic versioning.
+- A UI developer publishes a new version of the styleguide package to NPM, following semantic versioning.

 ### 6. Install Updated Styleguide
-- The UI developer installs the new styleguide version in the respective Graphwise application by updating its `package.json`.
+- A UI developer installs the new styleguide version in the respective Graphwise application by updating its `package.json`.

 ### 7. Optimize Styleguide
-The generated stylesheet is large and may contain variables unused in the particular application.
-To optimize the styleguide for the GraphDB Workbench application, the UI developer runs `npm run build` in the `packages/styleguide` module.
+The generated stylesheets are large and may contain variables unused in the particular application.
+To optimize the styleguide in case for the GraphDB Workbench application, the UI developer runs `npm run build` in the `packages/styleguide` module.
+This runs a custom script that purges unused variables from the generated stylesheets based on the actual usage in the application stylesheets.
+The optimized stylesheets are then are exposed for loading in the application.

 ## Notes
 - Always follow semantic versioning when publishing updates.